ProgrammingWarmups/www.warmups.dev/README.md

 npm run build              # Build the entire site
 ```

-## Setting up Binder
+## Setup for and Use of Binder

 The [`requirements.txt`](binder/requirements.txt) in the repository defines the
 packages that are installed when building it with Binder.
 You can specify the
 binder settings like repo, branch and kernel type in the `"juniper"` section of
 the `meta.json`.
 You can run the very first build via the interface on
 the [Binder website](https://mybinder.org), as this gives you a detailed build
 log and feedback on whether everything worked as expected.
+Importantly, a push
+to the `binder` branch of this repository will automatically build and deploy a
+Binder image for use with the deployed version of the web site.